Editor’s Note: New York by Rail updated this July 2020 blog experience to include current information.

 Spring, summer and fall are prime seasons for birding.
 However, the preserve is open year-round and hearty birds are content to winter at Tifft.
 Similar to other birding destinations, visitors who arrive early in the morning typically enjoy the most sightings, particularly on hot summer days.
 Five miles of nature trails and three boardwalks in the marsh area offer expansive access.

 Access to the Tifft Nature Preserve from the Buffalo-Exchange Street station (BFX) is easy.
-Catch a bus operated by the Niagara Frontier Transportation Authority, a short walk down Exchange Street, and arrive at the preserve 15 minutes later.Don’t forget to use the New York By Rail 15% Amtrak discount!
+Catch a bus operated by the Niagara Frontier Transportation Authority, a short walk down Exchange Street, and arrive at the preserve 15 minutes later.Don’t forget to use the See New York & Save 15% Discount!